TennisVisuals/universal-match-object/examples/pbp-validator/README.md

   'invalid score',
   'excess game points' ]
 ```
-In this archive there are 44 matches which have valid scores but excess points:
+In this archive there are 44 matches which have valid scores but excess points.
+A score is valid when all calculated set scores match the 'official' score reported in the archive:
 ```
 with_excess_points = matches.filter(f=>f.results.valid_score && f.results.errors.length);
 ```